cylab-be/data-diode/README.md

 Can be achieved by

+sudo nano /etc/sysctl.conf
+net.ipv4.ip_forward=1
+and
+sudo sysctl -p

 iptables -t nat -A PREROUTING -i $interface -p udp --dport $input_port -j DNAT --to $destination:$output_port iptables -t nat -A POSTROUTING -o $interface -j MASQUERADE

+Attention:

+* MASQUERADE is required, otherwize the packet may be considered as a martian by the next router (diode out): https://en.wikipedia.org/wiki/Martian_packet
+* the nat table is checked only once when connection is established!
+For UDP packets, conntrack keeps a timeout => after adding rules, you may need to reboot the router: https://serverfault.com/a/875734

 ## Far End Fault (FEF)